Battling an annoying and completely useless fear of flying?

-There are therapy options if you have a serious problem, for example, that you refrain from traveling altogether due to your phobia.
+There are therapy options if you have a serious problem, for example, if you refrain from traveling altogether due to your phobia.

 One therapy form you may try is hypnotherapy.
-The idea is that it connects to the unconscious, and aims to change our thoughts and behaviors associated with the flight.
+The idea is that it connects to the unconscious and aims to change our thoughts and behaviors associated with flight.